kedacore/keda-docs/content/docs/2.6/scalers/apache-kafka.md

 > - By default, the number of replicas will not exceed:
 >   - The number of partitions on a topic when a topic is specified;
 >   - The number of partitions of *all topics* in the consumer group when no topic is specified;
+>   - 100, the default value of the ScaledObject;
 >
 >   That is, if `maxReplicaCount` is set more than number of partitions, the scaler won't scale up to target maxReplicaCount.
 See `allowIdleConsumers` below to disable this default behavior.
 > - This is so because if there are more number of consumers than the number of partitions in a topic, then extra consumer will have to sit idle.
-> - Duo to open bug in Kafka scaler (https://github.com/kedacore/keda/issues/2888), by default the number of replicas will not exceed 100, even in case of more the 100 partitions.

 ### Trigger Specification